stephenhouser/Overnight-Sensations/README.md

 This is a work in progress, bear with me as I build the speakers and add the components.

+### A few notes on the designs

+- Designed for 1/2" material.
+Using the 1/2" plans in all cases.
+- Uses miter joints at the box corners, so can use already faced plywood.
+- Uses painted MDF for the baffle.
+Could use faced plywood but the fillet on the outside edges would need to be removed.
+- Does not use rabbet for back.
+Seems an overly complicated addition.

+If you are using something else, it should be easily adapted.

 ## Bookshelf TM

 No build files available.